MS&AD Insurance Group Basic Policies on Corporate Governance

 (2) The Board of Directors allocates management resources according to risk appetite controlled with a balance of risk, return and capital, and aims to increase corporate value in the medium-to-long term by achieving sustainable growth and improvement in profitability and capital efficiency with a foundation of soundness.

-(4) Executive Officers are responsible for executing business in the respective areas of business entrusted to them by the Board of Directors, and report on the status of business execution to the Board of Directors.
+(4) Executive Officers are responsible for executing business in the respective areas of business entrusted to them by the Board of Directors and report on the status of business execution to the Board of Directors.

 3. Composition of the Board of Directors and Roles of Outside Directors